rcowham/p4benchmark/README.md

 ## Running the tool

-Ensure Perforce server running:
+Ensure Perforce server running, and then:

+    export ANSIBLE_HOSTS=hosts.yaml
     utils/run_bench.sh basic

 This will typically take a minute or two to launch the benchmark.

-You can observe via `utils/do_monitor.sh` how many concurrent processes are running against the server(s).
+If not running `exec_bench.sh`, you can observe via `utils/wait_end_bench.sh` how many concurrent processes are running against the server(s).

 When the benchmark has finished:

     utils/analyse.sh

 This creates a new directory under `./run/` and copies relevant log files from the worker (client) machines, as well as the replicas (if used).
-At the end it will run the `log2sql` log analysis script to create a Sqlite database, and then run some queries on that database.
+At the end it will run the `log2sql` log analysis script (which must be available in your PATH) to create a Sqlite database, and then run some queries on that database.

 It uses `log2sql` from https://github.com/rcowham/go-libp4dlog/releases (see Dockerfile for example of installation)